CompuCell3D/CompuCell3DReferenceManual/docs/example_compartmental_elongated_cells_tutorial.rst

-Building Simulation of Elongated Cells.
-Case Study in using Compartments, FPP Links, Curvature energy terms.
+Compartments, FPP Links and Curvature - how to build elongated cells.
 ------------------------------------------------------------------------------------------------------------

-The goal of this tutorial is to build a simulation of multiple elongated cells where each sell is composed of compartments.
+The goal of this tutorial is to teach you how to transform the most basic simulation involving just a single cell into a simulation involving multiple elongated cells where each cell is composed of compartments.
 We want the cells to stay elongated throughout the course of the simulation.
-In this tutorial we want to show you how starting from a simulation involving a single cell you can scale up and build more sophisticated models

 Understanding Contact Energies - how to avoid pixelated cells